In our series of ‘meet the team’ interviews, we chat with Samantha-Sophia Felton, Key Client Delivery Manager.

 Tell us a little about yourself

 I started my digital career when pregnant with my son.
-As a design graduate, I decided to learn Photoshop, and taught myself how to code, before working for eight years as an award-winning freelancer whilst also juggling being a stay-at-home mum.
-After moving through various digital agencies and corporate workspaces in the past 13 years, I joined Alliants in 2013.
+As a design graduate, I decided to learn Photoshop and taught myself how to code, before working for eight years as an award-winning freelancer while juggling being a stay-at-home Mum.
+After moving through various digital agencies and corporate workspaces in the past 13 years, I joined Alliants.

 What attracted you to join Alliants?